github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

    - **Sink**: choose the **Input** element to model.
    - **Flow summary**: choose the **Input** and **Output** elements to model.

 #.
-Define the **Kind** of data flow for the model.
+Define the **Kind** of dataflow for the model.
 #.
 When you have finished modeling, click **Save all** or  **Save** (shown at the bottom right of each expanded list of calls).
 The percentage of calls modeled in the editor is updated.

-The models are stored in your workspace at ``.github/codeql/extensions/<codeql-model-pack>``, where ``<codeql-model-packe>`` is the name of the CodeQL database that you selected.
+The models are stored in your workspace at ``.github/codeql/extensions/<codeql-model-pack>``, where ``<codeql-model-pack>`` is the name of the CodeQL database that you selected.
 That is, the name of the repository, hyphen, the language analyzed by CodeQL.

 The models are stored in a series of YAML data extension files, one for each external API.
 For example: